ericenders/New_Relic_Challenge/README.md

 ###    Usage
   You can Alter List 1 with the buttons.
 You can merge List 1 with List 2 with the merge button.
 The merge button will also sort the final list.
 In order to complete some functions, you must select a row to add a string before or after, replace, or remove.

+###    Device
+  The application was built and tested with iPhone 8 Plus.